 Stroke Care

 When a patient comes to the hospital with stroke symptoms, it’s crucial to make a proper diagnosis quickly in order to begin treatment to minimize the effects of a stroke.
-Lake Granbury Medical Center’s stroke care team delivers potentially life-saving care for ischemic and hemorrhagic strokes.
+The stroke care team at Lake Granbury Medical Center delivers potentially life-saving care for ischemic and hemorrhagic strokes, and can perform stroke treatment options such as:

 Patients who arrive at the emergency room at Lake Granbury Medical Center with stroke symptoms can now receive immediate 24-hour stroke care, thanks to a telemedicine cart.
 This means that lifesaving medical intervention for potential stroke patients is right here in Granbury.